ngx-ree/ControlPanelsScripts/README.md

 'Rufus 1.0' has two control points, a dock (for connection to the lander) and a command seat for the pilot.
 For the script to work properly, control must be set up from the command seat.

 The Mun is the best place to test `g66.ks` with 'Rufus 1.0'.
-You can get there with the 'Munica 1.0' rocket, or you can simply cheat it by Alt+F12 -> Cheats -> Set Position to save time.
+You can get there (and back) with the 'Munica 1.0' rocket, or you can simply cheat it by Alt+F12 -> Cheats -> Set Position to save time.

 ##### NAME TAGS
 kOS name tagging for the `g66.ks` script is as follows: